 Being a product manager is a lot like being a circus ringmaster.
-While the engineers are performing acrobatics, and the designers are walking the tightrope – it is a product manager’s job to link all the acts together, to guide the audience through the show, and to ultimately deliver an exciting and cohesive piece.
+While the engineers are performing acrobatics and the designers are walking the tightrope – it is a product manager’s job to link all the acts together, guide the audience through the show, and ultimately deliver an exciting and cohesive piece.

-From books on product development to data analysis, the below reading list will equip any aspiring, or already-established, product manager with the right skills and insight to master the perfect strategy for any product launch.
+From books on product development to data analysis, our list of best product management books will equip any aspiring or already established product manager with the right skills and insight to master the perfect strategy for any product launch.

 Ready?
 Let’s dive in!

 If it's not obvious by now, the remote is the future of work.
 More and more companies, including tech giants like Facebook, are embracing a full or partial remote culture.

 You've probably tried remote work during the lockdown, so you've learned quite a bit about how challenging that can be.

 In this book, the founders of Basecamp are providing a complete overview of remote work’s challenges and how to overcome them.

 This is by far one of our favorite ones.
 In a time where things are crumbling down to the ground, it's sometimes good to embrace failure and make something positive of it.